python-discord/code-jam-4/README.md

 cd code-jam-4
 pipenv --python 3.7
 pipenv install
-python setup.py # make sure you have an internet connection
+pipenv run setup  # make sure you have an internet connection pipenv run start
 ```
+After you've got the app running, type a place and click `enter`.

 ## How do I use this thing?

 `# TODO`